icons8/lunacy-docs/docs/autolayout.md

 <embed type="image/svg+xml" alt="autolayout_properties" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/LFv-N9G44E2xNXuBicy3Yg.svg" width="844" />

 * **Resizing options**.
-Determine how the container frame responds to changes made to layers inside it.
-Set height or width (or both) **Hug** if you want the frame to be resized depending on the size of its contents.
-Use the **Fixed** option if you want the frame to remain unchanged regardless of the size of its contents.
+Determine how the container frame responds to changes made to layers inside it:

+    * Set height or width (or both) **Hug** if you want the frame to be resized depending on the size of its contents.
+    * Use the **Fixed** option if you want the frame to remain unchanged regardless of the size of its contents.

 * **Layout orientation**.
 Set a **vertical** or **horizontal orientation** for elements in an auto layout.
 Vertical orientation arranges elements along the **Y axis**, and horizontal orientation places them on the **X axis**.